splunk/observability-workshop/content/en/tko/session-5/docs/fix-apache.md

 ```

 Save the above changes.
 Now, we must delete the existing StatefulSet and re-create it:

+Why do we delete StatefulSet?
+What is a StatefulSet?

 ``` bash
 kubectl delete statefulset php-apache -n apache